rtgdk/UML-Sequence-Diagrams/README.md

 # UML-Sequence-Diagrams
-To generate test cases from UML state diagrams.
+To generate test cases from UML sequence diagrams.